 How is a Promise Ring Worn?

 There is no specific hand or finger a promise ring is traditionally worn on, although a promise ring should not be worn on the ring finger, lest it be confused with an engagement ring.
 Unless of course, you’re giving it in lieu of an engagement ring.
-Then some couples choose to wear it like one.
-Others choose to wear the promise ring on the right hand’s ring finger, while others choose to wear their promise ring on a different finger or even on a chain around their neck.
+Then some couples choose to wear it like one on their left ring finger.
+Others choose to wear the promise ring on the right hand’s ring finger, while others choose to wear their promise ring on a different finger, left hand, or even on a chain around their neck.
 You could even wear a promise ring on your toe if you really wanted to!
 It’s more about the significance of the promise than where or how the ring is worn.

 What Does a Promise Ring Look Like?

 Every piece of jewelry is different.
-There are so many popular ring designs, it’s really just a matter of choosing what you like best.
+There are so many popular ring designs, it’s really just a matter of choosing what promise ring style you like best.
 Eternity rings and Claddagh rings are common, and so are single hearts and designs that intertwine, like infinity rings and trilogy rings.
-Mosaic and stone composites are also popular, and most promise rings are made with different metals than say, wedding bands or engagement rings.
+Mosaic and stone composites are also popular, and most promise rings are made with different types of precious metal than say, wedding bands or engagement rings.
 Metals such as sterling silver are used instead of platinum as a way to help to keep them more affordable.

 So, What Does a Promise Ring Mean?